Mozambique needs $17 million to restore water supply network in Cabo Delgado

 At the meeting convened by Mozambique and Switzerland, some diplomats took the opportunity to mention the devastating humanitarian cost of the war in Ukraine, where attacks on civilian infrastructure have limited access to water, heating and electricity.

 "The Security Council has a critical role to play when it comes to addressing water insecurity caused by conflict.
-As part of our mandate to maintain international peace and security, we must provide Peacekeeping Operations and Special Political Missions with the necessary tools to address the challenges brought by water scarcity," he argued.
+As part of our mandate to maintain international peace and security, we must provide Peacekeeping Operations and Special Political Missions with the necessary tools to address the challenges brought about by water scarcity," he said.

 Share this article